Get Inspired: How to get into Cricket

-All Stars Cricket is a brand-new initiative from the England and Wales Cricket Board aimed at providing children aged five to eight with a great first experience in cricket.
-Have a look how you can get involved here (before 10 May, 2017).
+All Stars Cricket is an initiative from the England and Wales Cricket Board aimed at providing children aged five to eight with a great first experience in cricket.
+Have a look how you can get involved here.

 A popular form of easy cricket for children is 'Kwik Cricket', which focuses on developing skills while having fun.
 For more information visit the ECB's website.
 If you live elsewhere in the UK, contact your local club or sports centre for more information.